50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Even famous comedians have to test out their material.
 If you’re doing a joke that’s new then, by its very definition, you don’t know what’s going to happen.
 Accept that perfection is impossible and instead strive for excellence.

-TIPS FOR PERFORMING STAND-UP COMEDY
+STAND-UP COMEDY TIPS FOR PERFORMING ON STAGE

-If you memorize every word in your performance you’ll end up sounding like a robot on stage.
-Two things will happen.
-First, you’ll lose all the feeling in your material.
-You’ll know longer be authentic to the audience.
-Instead, the audience will feel like you’re talking AT them instead of TO them.
-You don’t naturally memorize words when you talk to your friends, you’re focused on the story you want to tell.
 Second, if you memorize word-for-word, you’re going to forget where you were at during a performance.
 The first thing that breaks your concentration will derail you and, since all you’ll remember are a string of words, you’ll be unable to remember which word you were on… the whole thing falls apart from there.
 Instead, memorize what you want to talk about (the subjects) and then simply talk about it.
 What you lose in “perfect word placement” you more than make up for in authenticity and relateability.

 When you focus on yourself, you get stage fright.
 When you focus on the audience you feel passion for what you’re saying.
 The brain is wired to think of only one thing at a time.
 When your focus is completely on the audience you’ll forget yourself and sink into the moment (termed “flow”).
 You’ll begin enjoying comedy more than you ever have.
 There’s no room for stage fright.
 Also, when you concentrate on the audience, the audience is going to feel it.
 They’ll sense your authenticity.
 When you care about them, they’re going to care about you.

 MY OWN EXPERIENCE: I had a pretty crazy break-out.
 After several years of struggling, my “largest audience record” was around 250 people.
 After I rebelled against the old way of doing things I spent 3 months getting back to my old level of laughs… then I exploded.
 I went from thinking 250 was huge to doing an auditorium of 400.
 Several weeks later I was opened for Kyle Cease in front of over 1,100 people… then I performed in the finals of the Great American Comedy Festival for around 400… then back to working with Kyle in front of 1,000+.
 I use to get afraid of a show of any size, but when I started focusing on the telling the audience how I feel (and not on trying to be perfect on stage) then my stage fright vanished.
+In this video, I’ll share with you the best stand-up comedy tips for overcoming stage fright and anxiety.

 Break down the 4th wall.
 You’re not on television.
 You’re live.
 Talk to the audience as if they’re actually there.
 When you talk TO the audience you’ll come off far more authentic and the audience is going to respond to you more positively.
 When comedians launch directly into memorized material it signals to audience members that you’re just on stage “saying words.”
 There’s no connection there.
 The audience is going to stop paying attention.
 What’s worse… even if you DO get laughs, you’ll lack a connection with the audience and be quickly forgotten.